-Recent performances for Dyachek include Elettra in Idomeneo and Beethoven’s Symphony No. 9 as a Filene Young Artist at Wolf Trap Opera and Fiordiligi for San Francisco Opera’s Merola Opera Program.
+Recent performances for Dyachek include Susan B. Anthony in The Mother of Us All with the Rochester Philharmonic, Elettra in Idomeneo and Beethoven’s Symphony No. 9 as a Filene Young Artist at Wolf Trap Opera, and Fiordiligi for San Francisco Opera’s Merola Opera Program.
 A multi-year member of the Aspen Opera Theatre Center, Ms. Dyachek appeared as Fiordiligi in 2015 and as Tatiana in 2014.
 She will return to the Aspen Music Festival in the Summer of 2020 as part of their Beethoven Celebration.

 Further recognition includes the Ana Maria Martinez Encouragement Award at the 2016 Eleanor McCollum Competition and singing as a finalist at the Palm Springs Opera Guild of the Desert’s vocal competition.
 She holds a bachelor’s degree from University of the Pacific Conservatory of Music and a master’s degree from the University of Southern California Thornton School of Music.
 Further roles performed while at USC include Frau Von Daubek in the concert premiere of Thomas Morse’s Frau Schindler, the Composer in Ariadne auf Naxos, Vitellia in La clemenza di Tito, the title role in Iphigénie en Tauride, and Madama Cortese in Il viaggio a Reims.